pnp/blog/content/post/office-add-ins-community-call-july-2021.md

 \
 Office Add-ins run in a browser runtime and only have the capabilities of any web app running in a browser.
-It\'s not possible to write directly to disk from the browser in any way that works cross-platform.
+It's not possible to write directly to disk from the browser in any way that works cross-platform.
 A recommended approach to write to a CSV file is to [write to files using Microsoft Graph and